nzbri/chchpd/README.md

 standardised session code, which has a form like `999BIO_2016-01-28`.
 When importing various data sources (like HADS or UPDRS), their idosyncratic session labels are replaced by this standardised form.
-Thus it is easy to join multiple tables togther systematically, as below.
+Thus it is easy to join multiple tables together systematically, as below.
 Often a key step is to specify just a restricted set of sessions, by specifying a particular study to filter them by.
 In the example code below, we select just those sessions in the ‘PET’ study.